Skip to navigation

 So, how long does an insurance company actually have to subrogate, and why is timing critical in the subrogation process?

 Whether you have questions about subrogation or need legal representation, it’s important to reach out to knowledgeable and detail-oriented counsel.
 Contact our firm in Boca Raton, Florida, and set up a consultation.
-Our subrogation recovery attorney serves the communities of Fort Lauderdale, Delray Beach, Boynton Beach, Deerfield Beach, Miami, and West Palm Beach.
+Our subrogation advocate serves the entire state of Florida and has been doing so for more than fifteen years.

 The Subrogation Process & Subrogation Time Limits

 For more context here, it’s crucial to understand the steps involved in the process, from start to finish.
-First, one party (typically an insurance provider) files a claim on behalf of its insured party who has suffered a loss from another party, typically when an insured party is not responsible for the loss.
-Then, after paying out the claim, the insurer becomes subrogated, meaning they're entitled to pursue the liable party for monetary damages to reimburse or offset the cost of the claim paid out to its policyholder.
+First, one party (typically an insurance provider) identifies a potential claim on behalf of its insured party who has suffered a loss due to the actions of another party, typically when the insured party is not responsible for the loss.
+By paying out on the claim to its insured, the insurer becomes subrogated, meaning it is entitled to pursue the liable party for monetary damages to reimburse or offset the cost of the claim paid out to its policyholder.

-I's important to note that if the insurance company fails to initiate subrogation proceedings before the deadline set by the statute of limitations, the case may be dismissed or unaccepted, resulting in having no opportunity for recovery.
+The simplest form of a time impediment to subrogation is the above-referenced statute of limitations - where the insurance company fails to initiate subrogation proceedings before the deadline set by the statute of limitations, the case may not be pursued and is forever barred, resulting in having no opportunity for recovery.

 At The Law Office of Stephen Barker, we understand how complex and time-consuming subrogation can be.
 Our experienced attorney is well-versed in subrogation laws and has successfully represented insurance companies in a variety of subrogation cases.
 We prioritize timely action to help our clients face the path of least resistance when seeking the recovery they rightfully deserve.